Skip to content

 • name: Project name (string, required)

-• theme: Design tokens configuration (highly recommended)
+• style: Design tokens configuration (highly recommended)

 Configures design tokens for visual consistency across the entire project.